What is User Choice?

 Before entering into an apprenticeship, you must find an employer willing to take you on as a trainee or apprentice.
 You and your employer will need to sign a formal training contract.

 - Search job websites such as seek.com and newspaper advertisements

 - Talk to early childhood services in your local area

 - asking your friends, family and others in your community about what might be available

 - talk to an Apprenticeship Network Provider as they may be able to link you with potential employers

 Once you commence employment contact ACCCO to enrol in the qualification that suits your job role.

 Your Apprenticeship Network Provider will help you sign a training contract with your employer.
 They will work with you and your employer to identify the training and support you need.
 The training contract may commence on the same day that employment commences or may commence at a later date.

-As part of your traineeship you will undertake a nationally recognised qualification with ACCCO who will provide the training for the Australian Trainee.
+As part of your apprenticeship or traineeship you will undertake a nationally recognised qualification with ACCCO.